pszufe/HIF-standard/README.md

 This repository is organized into the following folders:

+* `figures`: This folder contains all the figures used in the preprint corresponding to this project.
+* `logo`: This folder contains the HIF logo in several different formats.
 * `requirements`: This folder contains a list of all dependencies used in this project.
 * `schemas`: This folder contains all schemas used for specifying the HIF standard.
 For details of what has changed with each version, see the [CHANGELOG](/schemas/CHANGELOG.md).
-* `src`: This folder contains addition functionality for checking against the HIF specification.
 * `tests`: This folder contains all of the unit tests used for validating the schema against known compliant and non-compliant datasets.
 * `tutorials`: This folder contains tutorials detailing how each library uses the HIF standard and how the HIF standard allows seamless integration between libraries.
 For details of its contents, see the [README](/tutorials/TUTORIALS.md).